hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook4.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the work?**

+2 hours - ideating, talking, planning, and more./
+5 hours coding/
+1 hour - coming up with a name for the language👀/
+2 hours - notebook/
+45 minutes - critique

 **Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**